Go to the Students section

 This policy was approved by Executive Board with effect from 1 September 2014, starting with staged implementation across the University with a view to cross-University application from September 2015.

 The policy was reviewed and amended in 2016 and again in 2018.
-This updated version of the policy was approved by the Vice-Chancellors Group (VCG) July 2018 for application from the start of the 2018-19 academic year.
+This updated version of the policy was approved by the Vice-Chancellors Group (VCG) on 7 June 2021 for application from the start of the 2021-22 academic year.

 It is recognised that some aspects of the University’s teaching activity are distinctive and have different business needs from the general pattern of associate lecturing.
 Accordingly, this policy does not apply to the staff groups listed below, although relevant PVC Deans and Directors may wish to adopt certain aspects of the policy as appropriate: